|Pilot F/O Geoffrey O'Halloran Giles, 417830 (survived) Adelaide, SA

 Hogan, and based in New Zealand.
 Painted in RAAF 75 Squadron markings of P-40N "Currawong" code GA-C. Restored to flying status in 2000, this P-40 made its debut flight during the Warbirds over Wanaka air show.

-Whole Nine Yards tells the history and restoration of this aircraft
+Whole Nine Yards (2002) by John King tells the history and restoration of this aircraft

 ADF Serials - Kittyhawk A29-448